JanusGraph/janusgraph/docs/basics/index-performance.md

-Such queries can also be efficiently answered by vertex-centric indexes if the order key matches the key of the index and the requested order (i.e. increasing or decreasing) is the same as the one defined for the index.
+Such queries can also be efficiently answered by vertex-centric indexes if the order key matches the key of the index and the requested order (i.e. ascending or descending) is the same as the one defined for the index.
 The `battlesByTime` index would be used to answer the first query and `battlesByRatingAndTime` applies to the second.
 Note, that the `battlesByRatingAndTime` index cannot be used to answer the first query